thinktandem/thinktandem.io/src/content/articles/lando-rc2.md

 ### Restart vs. Rebuild

-If you change your Landofiles you now need to explicitly lando rebuild instead of running lando restart.
+If you change your Landofiles you now need to explicitly run `lando rebuild` instead of running `lando restart`.
 This helps to provide stability between restarts until you explicitly ask for things to change and vastly speeds up stops and starts.

 **old**